 Drug failures due to unforeseen adverse effects at clinical trials pose health risks for the participants and lead to substantial financial losses.
 Computational methods hold great promise for mitigating the health and financial risks of drug development by predicting possible side effects before entering into the clinical trials.
 We work on neural network based architectures that utilize a diverse set of drug structure and experimental condition data to perform in-silico drug side effect predictions.

 Likewise, we also working on machine learning approaches to predict drug combination synergies.
 Drug combination therapies have been a viable strategy for the treatment of complex diseases such as cancer due to increased efficacy and reduced side effects.
 However, experimentally validating all possible combinations for synergistic interaction even with high-throughout screens is intractable due to vast combinatorial search space.
 Our goal is to provide a smaller search space where most likely candidate combinations can be tested in-vitro and in-vivo.
+Currently, these predictions are restricted to the data obtained from cell lines.
+Our ultimate aim is to personalize these predictions for each patient.
+Even though there are a few such human samples, we work on specialized model architectures and techniques to enable this:

-Collaborators: Oznur Tastan (Sabanci U.), Gokberk Cinbis (METU)
+Collaborators: Oznur Tastan (Sabanci U.)

 Predicting disease risk conferring genetic variant combinations